chaos-mesh/datasource/README.md

 ![Settings](https://raw.githubusercontent.com/chaos-mesh/datasource/master/src/img/settings.png)

-Only the `URL` field needs to be filled in, the other fields can be ignored.

 Assuming you have Chaos Mesh installed locally, Dashboard will export the API on port `2333` by default.
 So, if you haven't changed anything, you can just fill in `http://localhost:2333`.

 Then use the `port-forward` command to activate: